Rating: NC-17, ~15,000 words.

 "Rodney," Sheppard said, voice low and frustrated, "gloves?"
 He waved his hand around.
 "We're good as long as we're careful.
 Just touching."
 He smiled nervously.
 "Not like I'd know what to do if--" He cut himself off.

 It took Rodney a full five seconds to finish that sentence and another couple to recover from how hot that was.
-"You mean you haven't-- that is I'm the-- You haven't
+"You mean you haven't-- that is I'm the-- You haven't and I'm the first?"

 "Maybe."
 Sheppard crossed his arms looking mulish.